Picture this: You're watching your favorite movie on Netflix when you suddenly get a notification on your phone.

 2. Something Abnormal Is Draining Your Battery Too Quickly

 This is another common reason for a sudden smartphone shutdown, and that's less-than-ideal conditions.
 Not only can certain factors affect the accuracy of your battery percentage, but they can also impact the battery itself.
 When the battery percentage is accurate, but you notice your phone battery draining fast, one of these issues is likely the cause.

 Temperature is probably the most common reason that smartphone batteries die unexpectedly.
 As mentioned, your battery is made possible by chemical reactions.
-If your phone becomes too cold, the reactions can slow down, causing your battery to die suddenly.
+If your phone becomes too cold, the reactions can slow down, causing your battery to shut off suddenly even when it still has 30 or 40% juice.
 If it becomes too hot, then the reactions can become dangerous, and your phone will shut down preemptively.